KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Irradiance Coefficients

-This extension may use spherical harmonic coefficients to define irradiance used for diffuse lighting.
+This extension may use spherical harmonic coefficients to define irradiance as a contribution for diffuse lighting.
 Coefficients are calculated for the first 3 SH bands (l=2) and take the form of a 9x3 array.

-If irradiance coefficients are supplied the specular cubemaps shall not be used as a contribution to diffuse lighting calculations.
+If irradiance coefficients are supplied the specular radiance cubemaps shall not be used as a contribution to diffuse lighting calculations, instead the irradiance coefficients shall be used.

 The occlusion parameter of a material will affect the contribution from the irradiance coefficients.
+If occlusion is included in the material definition the diffuse contribution shall be calculated using the occlusion factor.

 ### Implementation Note
 This section is non-normative

-Implementations may calculate the irradiance from the specular radiance cubemap and use instead.
+If irradiance coefficients are not defined, implementations may calculate irradiance from the specular radiance cubemap.
 One possible benefit with spherical harmonics is that it is generally enough evaluate the harmonics on a per vertex basis, instead of sampling a cubemap on a per fragment basis.

 [Realtime Image Based Lighting using Spherical Harmonics](https://metashapes.com/blog/realtime-image-based-lighting-using-spherical-harmonics/)